Employing smart strategies can help you maximize your land use

-Home builders who pre-plan entire livable communities can maximize their land investment even more.
-Instead of building scattered homes here and there, creating sought after communities complete with walking trails, swimming pools and clubhouses makes use of an entire plat of land while providing extra amenities for buyers.
+Home builders who pre-plan entire communities can maximize their land investment.
+Instead of building scattered homes here and there, creating sought-after communities with walking trails, swimming pools and clubhouses makes use of an entire plat of land while providing extra amenities for buyers.
 This can also appeal to community planning commissions.
 Epcon Franchising’s National Land Manager, Steve Peck, advises, “You have to stand up and be proud of what you’re delivering and help them understand the benefits to the community.”

-Given the rising cost and decreasing availability of land, builders who can maximize land use have an advantage.
-Building desirable homes while developing communities both home buyers and towns love for a variety of reasons can set a builder apart and help drive higher return on investment.
+Given the rising cost and decreasing availability of land, building desirable homes while developing communities home buyers and towns love for a variety of reasons can set a builder apart.

 The key is to have an “A “site location, a compelling community presentation and making sure you’re the best option out there will allow you to be competitive when things are a little tighter.

 Strategic business planning is one of the most important parts of maximizing land use.
 Phasing out the infrastructure you have on the ground, and forecasting when the next phase is needed, is critical.

 When you build a community, you can have some peace of mind by having inventory in front of you that you can control.
 That’s a benefit of building your own community – a land pipeline and being able to control your starts.

 Look for opportunities

 “Big builders have been so aggressive the last few years.
 Having come from a large national builder myself, when the market shows some signs of taking a little bit of a downturn, those national builders start to look at their three to five‑year lot inventories,” Steve says.